arrana16/FLL-Visual-Navigation/README.md

 # FLl-Visual-Navigation
 This is the source code to my project that I shared on my youtube channel.
 The link is https://youtu.be/6bAVWOm49GU in case if you want to watch it.
-Basically you can navigate the ev3 robot on an fll mat using a picture and waypoints
+Basically you can navigate the EV3 robot on an FLL (First Lego League) mat using a picture and waypoints.